pulakchakraborty/Internal-CraftWorks-Backend/README.md

 mongorestore dump/
 ```

+**set up Elasticsearch**

+* Install Elasticsearch on your machine globally.
+For detailed instructions, visit  [this link] (https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html#install-elasticsearch)
+* Verify if Elasticsearch is working by visiting http://localhost:9200 from your favourite browser

 **set up environment configuration**

 copy one of the config files in the config directory and rename it to `config.js`.
 DO NOT check in your config.js file into source control.
 If you make a changes that your team members should be able to see (e.g. introducing a new config variable), change it in `config.dev_local.js`